Pricing and Profit

 • Compare bundle margin against standalone margin

-• Re-check break-even impact after discounting
+• Re-check break-even impact after the discount is applied